Upgrade Redpanda in Kubernetes

 When a broker is in maintenance mode, Redpanda continues to replicate updates to that broker.
 When a broker is taken offline during a restart, partitions with replicas on the broker could become out of sync until it is brought back online.
 Once the broker is available again, data is copied to its under-replicated replicas until all affected partitions are in sync with the partition leader.

-• Which Redpanda version you are currently running.
+• Find the Redpanda version that you are currently running.

 kubectl exec <pod-name> --namespace <namespace> -c redpanda -- \